xinxin-zhang/jenkinsTemplate-python/README.md

  * Make some small change to your repository,
  * commit it,
- * push it back up to GitHub, and
+ * push it back up to GitHub,
+ * Go back to Jenkins to view your project, and
  * watch your Project Status page for a new build beginning on its own

 You should very quickly see a new build in the queue, and within a few seconds, the test results should be available.